 The core of Settle is a timed event graph: every place has exactly one producer and one consumer.
 This gives us a precise definition of an event.
 A token passing through a place isn't "something happened" — it's a specific morphism in the category: one transition fired, one token moved, one marking transformed to another.
 The place is the channel.
 The token is the evidence.

-An event is a morphism in Settle, witnessed by a token traversal, provable in zero knowledge.
+An event is a generating morphism in Settle, witnessed by a token traversal, provable in zero knowledge.

 The incidence matrix records the effect.
 The tropical eigenvalue gives the throughput.
 The ZK proof certifies the event was valid — in 128 bytes.
 What the proof hides depends on the application: in a game, which move was played; in a settlement network, the amounts and balances.